As described in the March 2017 Notice of Project Change (NPC), South Coast Rail will be implemented in phases.

-Commuter Rail Service
+Commuter Rail Service (for Phase 2)

 Anticipated service will include a total of 40 daily trips from Boston, half bound for New Bedford and half bound for Fall River.
 Current commuter rail service offers 32 daily trips to Stoughton.
 Operations details will be confirmed as design advances.